Q: What is the North Dakota Seal of Biliteracy?

 Q: What is the cost of the world language exams?

-A: The following costs appear to be associated with the assessments.
-Districts or students must work with the test vendors to receive exact costs.
+A: The cost associated with the assessments vary greatly.
+Please work with the test vendors to receive exact costs.
+Contact information can be found on each website.

 Q: Can students take the CLEP exam for the demonstration of knowledge in world language exam?